We live in a world where McDonald's is healthier than Denny's.

 So far, Applebee's has not mentioned any plans to reduce antibiotic use—but don’t assume ordering a fish dish or vegetarian option is a safer bet than the chicken or burgers.
 The chain’s menu is filled with booby traps.
 Take the Hand-Battered Fish & Chips, for instance, which has over 1,000 calories and 100 grams of artery-clogging fat.
 And the Shrimp Wonton Stir Fry has nearly an entire day’s worth of salt, making it a catch you’re better off leaving in the sea.

-Because There Are Hardly
+Because There Are Hardly Any Healthy Options

 A growing number of people are looking to eat a more wholesome diet but more of us are dining out regularly than ever before.
 So, you’d think that every restaurant would want to serve up a fair number of healthy offerings to attract and retain customers—but that’s far from the reality.
 In fact, some of the nation's more popular chains have yet to expand their menus to include more than one sad-looking entree salad.
 These are a few of the top offenders…